Lumi-supercomputer/lumi-userguide/docs/runjobs/lumi_env/softwarestacks.md

 [prgenv]: ../../development/compiling/prgenv.md

-The LUMI software stacks contain the software that is already installed on LUMIM.
+The LUMI software stacks contain the software that is already installed on LUMI.
 The software stacks are made available through the [LMOD module environment][module-environment].

 ## Overview